robertodesouzaneto/cypress-basico-v2/README.md

 ## A refactoring is being performed to apply best practices in this project
 ### Todo
 - [ ] Change the project name to cypress-testing-basic
-- [ ] Translate the application to English
-- [ ] Refactor the tests

 ### In Progress
 - [ ] Update the readme
+- [ ] Refactor the tests

 ### Done ✓
 - [x] Remove unnecessary files
+- [x] Translate the application to English

 ## About the cypress
 Todo